 Oregon BPS vs. Washington Clean Buildings Standard: How They Compare

-If you own commercial property on both sides of the Columbia, you’re now subject to two different state building performance standards with two different compliance frameworks, two different deadline structures, and two different incentive ecosystems.
+If you own commercial property on both sides of the Columbia River, you’re now subject to two different state building performance standards with two different compliance frameworks, two different deadline structures, and two different incentive ecosystems.
 Oregon’s Building Performance Standard under ORS 330-300 and Washington’s Clean Buildings Performance Standard (CBPS) under RCW 19.27A overlap in some places and diverge meaningfully in others.
-Understanding the comparison matters because the two states have different definitions of what counts as compliance, and assuming the rules are interchangeable will get a building owner in trouble.
+Understanding the comparison matters because the two states have different definitions of what counts as compliance, and assuming the rules are interchangeable will get a building owner in significant trouble.

 The Headline Comparison